hyperledger-labs/splice/cluster/README.md

   the cluster.
 This will force push, and overwrite any existing images.
 The intent of this command is to allow developers to bring a cluster to a known good state.
+* `cncluster info` - Display a table showing all deployed images and resource allocation settinos.
 * `cncluster ipaddr` - Return the toplevel IP address of the cluster.
 * `cncluster log` or `cncluster logs` - Stream the logs for the specified module running in the cluster.
+This will attempt to apply JSON log formatting, unless you specify `--raw`.n
+* `cncluster ports` - Show a table of all ports exposed from the cluster, along with what is on each port.
 * `cncluster preflight` - Run the preflight check against the cluster.
 * `cncluster push` - Rebuild and push one or more modules into a cluster.
 This command takes care to ensure that the specified modules